169398/email-sender/README.md

-# Bulk Email Sender with Next.js 15
+# Bulk Email Sender with Next.js 15👌💯

 This application allows you to send personalized emails to multiple recipients in batches, using Next.js 15 App Router, TypeScript, and Nodemailer.
 Each recipient receives a customized greeting, while the email body remains the same for all.

 ## Features

 - Bulk email sending with personalized greetings
+- Added markdown to format your emails to be cool.
+- Added Images support to attach Images to your emails.
 - Throttling to avoid SMTP limits (20 emails per minute)
 - Supports Gmail SMTP configuration
 - User-friendly interface for sending emails